Automattic/themes/awburn/readme.txt

 == Description ==

-Shawburn23 is the ideal choice for creating an online presence for your business.
-As a block theme, Shawburn23 allows you to choose any of the available blocks to create a wide range of content for your site.
+Awburn is the ideal choice for creating an online presence for your business.
+As a block theme, Awburn allows you to choose any of the available blocks to create a wide range of content for your site.
 It comes with a set of color variations and templates to choose from.

 == Changelog ==